kckatal/auth-cloud-next/README.md

 ### Add environment variables

-On the **Deployments** page, open the "Environment Variables" tab and add all the environment variables from your `.dev.vars` file, since the existing values should not have been pushed up to the repo.
+On the **Deployments** page, open the "Environment Variables" tab and add the following environment variables from your `.dev.vars` file:

-For the `BETTER_AUTH_URL` variable, set the value to the domain of your Webflow site (i.e. `https://auth-cloud-test.webflow.io`) as opposed to localhost.
+- `BETTER_AUTH_URL`: set the value to the domain of your Webflow site (i.e. `https://auth-cloud-test.webflow.io`) as opposed to localhost
+- `BETTER_AUTH_SECRET`: set the value to a new value by running the following command in the terminal again: `openssl rand -base64 32`.
+Make sure to mark it as a secret type before creating the variable in Webflow.

 ### Deploy the app